This post may contain affiliate links. Please read our disclosure policy.

 - I know that our kids need chores that are really their ‘daily responsibilities’.

-- I know that they need to do things without being asked (like take their dishes to the dishwasher and put away their clothes).
+- I know that they need to do things without being asked (like take their dishes to the dishwasher and putting away their clothes).

-- I also knew that I wanted to have a few “extra” chores, like gathering the trash, sweeping the hallway and brushing the leaves off of the front porch.
+- I also knew that I wanted to have a few “extra” chores, like gathering the trash, sweeping the hallway, cleaning the car, cleaning mirrors and windows, brushing the leaves off of the front porch, etc…

 - They know that they need to keep their room clean (and if they forget, this little reminder is just what they need!)